KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Background and Motivation

 \subsection{Systems Challenges with Ragged KV States}

 Implementing a fine-grained admission policy introduces non-trivial systems challenges.
 In standard dense attention, the KV cache for a sequence is represented as a contiguous tensor.
-However, independent admission decisions by each head, as motivated in \cref{subsec:sparsity}, result in a cache that is ``ragged'' across two dimensions: \begin{enumerate} \item\textbf{Across Heads:} Different heads prioritize different tokens (see \cref{fig:distribution}), leading to uneven cache lengths within the same layer. \item\textbf{Across Layers:} The level of semantic abstraction varies by depth, causing sparsity rates to diverge between shallow and deep layers. \end{enumerate} A naive implementation that simply concentrates admitted tokens leads to severe memory fragmentation, as shown in Figure~\ref{fig:fragmentation}.
+However, independent admission decisions by each head, as motivated in \cref{subsec:sparsity}, result in a cache that is ``ragged'' across two dimensions: \textit{(1) Across Heads:} Different heads prioritize different tokens, leading to uneven cache lengths within the same layer. \textit{(2) Across Layers:} The level of semantic abstraction varies by depth, causing sparsity rates to diverge between shallow and deep layers.

+A naive implementation that simply concentrates admitted tokens leads to severe memory fragmentation, as shown in \cref{fig:fragmentation}.
 Pre-allocating maximum-length buffers negates the memory savings, while dynamic reallocation incurs prohibitive runtime overhead.
-To translate theoretical sparsity into practical wall-clock speedup and memory reduction, the system must leverage a decoupled logical-physical memory mapping, similar to PagedAttention~\cite{pagedattention}, to manage these irregular, head-specific cache lifecycles efficiently.
+To translate theoretical sparsity into practical wall-clock speedup and memory reduction, the system must leverage a decoupled logical-physical memory mapping, similar to PagedAttention~\cite{pagedattention}, to manage these irregular, head-specific cache efficiently.